 And although I’ve never been an authoritarian or disciplinarian dad (except for banning hoodies in the house!), I changed the way I interacted and spoke with Jaiden.
 As his teenage years progressed, I had to come to terms with the looming prospect of a new adult in the family.

 The New Adult

 My wife and I woke early on the 2nd of June this year (2020) and festooned the kitchen and living room with happy birthday banners and number-18 helium balloons.
 Jaiden woke bleary-eyed as usual but smiled when he saw the decorations.
-And he was still smiling after he opened his cards and presents, before heading off to catch the school bus as a new adult.
+And he was still smiling after he opened his cards and gs before heading off to catch the school bus as a new adult.

-I am not ashamed to admit to being emotional and crying from time to time.
+I am not ashamed to admit being emotional and crying from time to time.
 But I hadn’t sobbed uncontrollably with tears streaming down my face since … well, since Jaiden’s birth.
 It shocked him and me.

 © 2020 Robert Fairhead